xc-jp/nonlinear/README.md

 Low-dimensional vectors.

-A clone of `linear`, without the lens dependency, with many instances copied verbatim, and with a lot of things still missing.
+A clone of `linear`, with minimal dependencies, and a lot of things still missing.
 Please add as needed.